Mark Boomershine: Career

 Boomershine along with his wife Cinda Boomershine created an off-road adventure tour company in Highlands, North Carolina, called Highland Safari.
 Eventually they sold Highland Safari and went on to create an automotive safety product.
 Boomershine has had his work displayed in numerous galleries such as his exhibit "Revealed: Faces of our Time" which was displayed in the Surrey Hotel in New York City (2015).
 Boomershine's work has been published in numerous magazines as well such as Town & Country, Harper's Bazaar, The Atlantan, and many more.

 Personal life

 Boomershine is married to American entrepreneur, designer and TV personality, Cinda Boomershine.
 They both went to Westminster School in Atlanta, where they were high school sweethearts.
 Together they have renovated and restored several homes.
 The Bommershine's Atlanta home has been featured in several articles and magazines.
-After a long struggle to have children, they now have a daughter (age 4) and a son (age 2).
-In 2015, they moved across the country from Atlanta to Los Angeles, California, where they currently reside.
-Boomershine's new works represent the lifestyle and energy that are emitted from living in Southern California.
+After a long struggle to have children, they now have a daughter (a and a son.
+In 2015, they moved across the country from Atlanta to Los Angeles, California.
+Boomershine's works from that period represent the lifestyle and energy that are emitted from living in Southern California.
+In 2022, the Boomershines began living full time on their 56 foot boat to travel around The Loop.